LowellInstruments/Domino/images/readme.txt

-Images in this directory are stored for documentation purposes.
+Photos and screenshots are stored here for documentation purposes.